sophia-zube/incari-doc/getting-started/scene-objects/screen-space-elements.md

 * **On-Screen Keyboard2D**

 As the name suggests, the **On-Screen Keyboard** is simply a keyboard shown on the screen in two-dimensional format.
-Certain style aspects can be changed with a .css file and `Tint`, which provides the color for the highlighted key.
+Certain style aspects can be changed with a .css file and `Tint`, the latter providing the color for the highlighted key.

 * **Sprite2D**